 Metzler’s decision to leave made him look for a buyer for the American Colony homes he bought a year earlier.

 During those years, several hundred German settlers were living in Haifa, who were members of a Christian religious group called the Temple Hall, Tempelgesellschaft in German, or as we know them today – Templars.
 Members of this group came to Palestine and sought a place to establish an agricultural colony.

 The story of the Templars began in the mid-nineteenth century in southern Germany, where a Christian religious group was formed.
 It sought to instill among its believer’s principles and values of sincere belief in God, love for others, and modesty.
-The leaders of the group urged their members to come to God’s land, the Land of Israel, to set up agricultural settlements there and set an example for the inhabitants of the land by living a life of simplicity and diligence.
+The group leaders urged their members to come to God’s land, the Land of Israel, to set up agricultural settlements there and set an example for the inhabitants of the land by living a life of simplicity and diligence.